Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/insert_deduplication.md

 Parts contain rows sorted by table `order by` and all values of functions (i.e. `now()`) or Default/Materialized columns are expanded.

-### Example with parial insert because of partitioning:
+### Example with partial insertion because of partitioning:
 ```sql
 create table test_insert ( A Int64, B Int64 )
 Engine=MergeTree